mozilla/sccache/README.md

 sccache works using a client-server model, where the server runs locally on the same machine as the client.
 The client-server model allows the server to be more efficient by keeping some state in memory.
 The sccache command will spawn a server process if one is not already running, or you can run `sccache --start-server` to start the background server process without performing any compilation.

+By default sccache server will listen on `127.0.0.1:4226`, you can specify environment variable `SCCACHE_SERVER_PORT` to use a different port or `SCCACHE_SERVER_UDS` to listen on unix domain socket.
+Abstract unix socket is also supported as long as the path is escaped following the [format](https://doc.rust-lang.org/std/ascii/fn.escape_default.html).

 You can run `sccache --stop-server` to terminate the server.
 It will also terminate after (by default) 10 minutes of inactivity.

 Running `sccache --show-stats` will print a summary of cache statistics.